 A player wins the game when his fellowship is at site 9 and his Ring-bearer survives all skirmish phases.
 The game ends, and there is no regroup phase on the last turn.

-Alternately, a player may win the game when he becomes the last player left in the game (see below).
+A player wins the game when he becomes the last player left in the game (see below).

 Losing the Game